By Britta Foulis – Content Marketing Manager

 Wallowing Warthogs & Poised Meerkats

-One of the most-loved characters of The Lion King is Pumbaa, the charismatic warthog and best friend to a feisty meerkat, Timon.
+One of the most-loved characters of The Lion King is Pumbaa, a charismatic warthog and best friend to a feisty meerkat, Timon.
 Warthogs are a member of the pig family, live in fairly large family groups, and are largely found in central Kenya.
-If you’re planning on visiting the Masai Mara, keep an eye out for what we call the Kenya Express – they can move at quite a speed and dart around with their tails raised up almost as though they are running an errand, our guides always say “Oh, there goes the Kenya Express with an important delivery.”
-It is quite a funny sight to see!
+When they’re on the move in a group, warthog dart through the bushes at speed with their tails in the air almost as though they are running a particularly important errand or have a special delivery to make.
+It is because of this that a group of rushing warthog is often playfully referred to as The Kenya Express.
 When on safari with us, you’ll see warthog in both Kenya and Tanzania, just head out for a game drive and you’re almost always guaranteed a sighting.

 While Timon and Pumbaa were the best of friends in the film, it’s highly unlikely that you’ll find these two species spending time together, mainly due to the fact that meerkat actually don’t live in East Africa at all!
 The meerkat is found in Botswana, South Africa, Angola, and Namibia so if you’d like to see these curious and interesting creatures, you’ll need to visit them in the desert-like areas they call home.